yoramdelangen/docker-webdev-php-box/README.md

 MacOS should resolve the tld's of the PHP domains and forward those to Dnsmasq.
 Run the following commands on the command line:

+Make sure in your `/etc/resolv.conf` the nameserver is set to `127.0.0.1` instead of your DHCP servcer/Router ip.

 ```bash
 sudo bash -c 'echo "nameserver 127.0.0.1" > /etc/resolver/php74'
 sudo bash -c 'echo "nameserver 127.0.0.1" > /etc/resolver/php80'